Certification Program

 Domain 5 · Neuro-Rehab & Neuroplasticity

 • Kleim JA, Jones TA (2008).
-Principles of experience-dependent neural plasticity: implications for rehabilitation after brain damage.
-Journal of Speech, Language, and Hearing Research, 51(1):S225–S239.
+Principles of experience-dependent neural plasticity.

 • Haavik H, Murphy B (2012).
-The role of spinal manipulation in addressing disordered sensorimotor integration and altered motor control.
-Journal of Electromyography and Kinesiology, 22(5):768–776.
+The role of spinal manipulation in addressing disordered sensorimotor integration.

 Related CCED Resources & Pathways — Tap to Expand